 Special attention is given to the unique needs of physicians working in remote and rural parts of California.
 The reputation of UC Davis Health faculty, their research and their knowledge, attracts a national and international audience.
 In recognition of the continuum of medical education and its relationship to lifelong learning, students and trainees are welcomed at our continuing medical educational activities.

-Our educational activities are offered in a variety of formats, including:
+Our educational courses are offered in a variety of formats, including:

-- Live courses focusing on a particular topic or public health issue.
+- In-person courses focusing on a particular topic or public health issue.

-- Regularly Scheduled Education such as grand rounds, case conferences, tumor boards, and morbidity and mortality activities.
+- Regularly Scheduled Education such as grand rounds, case conferences, tumor boards, and morbidity and mortality courses.

 - Educational interventions conducted as part of quality or performance improvement.